 About Rodrigo Cristofoletti

-Dr. Cristofoletti received the Simcyp Academic Most Informative and Scientific Report 2017 Award for his research on translational modeling strategies to establishing an in vitro-in vivo link.
+Dr. Cristofoletti received the Simcyp Academic Most Informative and Scientific Report 2017 and 2020 Award for his research on translational modeling strategies to establishing an in vitro-in vivo link.
 He serves as a member of the Special Interest Group on BCS and Biowaiver of the International Pharmaceutical Federation (FIP) and a member of the Brazilian Pharmacopoeia.